 Advances in the design of stereoscopes served to further popularise their use.
 For instance, the Holmes viewer (more on which in a moment) came to dominate the stereoscope market due to its ease of use and the fact that it could be used in natural light.
 Indeed, stereoscopes were so popular that an industry sprang up to supply the demand for more stereoscopic scenes.
 Scottish photographer George Washington Wilson was a leader in this field; his studio was producing stereographs on an industrial scale.

 Although the popularity of the stereoscope has waned, the technology itself has been persistent, popping up in various forms over the last 180 years.
 That initial surge of popularity and the industry that supported it meant that many photography collections, the National Galleries of Scotland included, have amassed a substantial number of stereographs.

-So it was that when photography curator Louise Pearson was selecting works for an exhibition of transport photographs from the national collection, she began to notice the theme of the show depicted in the stereographs in the collection.
+So it was that when photography curator Louise Pearson was selecting works for an exhibition in 2018 of transport photographs from the national collection, she began to notice the theme of the show depicted in the stereographs in the collection.
 And there were lots of them.
 So many in fact that she conceived of an entire wall of stereographs.